tpremoli/ADMIRE-DL/README.md

 1. `prep`: The tool used to run preprocessing scripts on MRI datasets
 2. `train`: The tool used to train models
 3. `test`: The tool used to test models
-4. `predict`: The tool used to create single predictions on existing models

 ### `prep`: Preprocessing datasets